FunnelQL/funnelql-docs/editor.md

 ### FunnelQL editor extension only

-If CodeMirror is already present on a page you can include just the FunnelQL editor mode and lint extension.
+If CodeMirror is already present on a page you can include just the FunnelQL extension-only files.

 ```markup
 <!-- Optional: from CodeMirror package -->